verana-labs/verana-docs/docs/network/run-a-node/60-join-validator.md

 ### Key Management

-1. **Separate Keys**: Keep your validator key separate from your node
+1. **Separate Keys:** Keep your validator key separate from your node.
-2. **Hardware Security**: Use a hardware wallet for the validator key
+2. **Hardware Security:** Use a hardware wallet for the validator key.
-3. **Backup**: Regularly backup your keys and configuration
+3. **Backup:** Regularly backup your keys and configuration.
-4. **Access Control**: Implement strict access controls to your validator server
+4. **Access Control:** Implement strict access controls to your validator server.

+---

 ## Create Validator